aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/irsa/projected-sa-token/index.en.md

 eks-iam-test2   1/1     Running   0          81s
 ```

-Let us look at the Volumes and VolumeMounts in the pod `eks-iam-test2` specification.
+Let us look at the Volumes and volumeMounts in the pod `eks-iam-test2` specification.

 ```bash
 kubectl get pod eks-iam-test2 -oyaml